wolf-hash/GSoC-21-with-vitrivr/README.md

 # GSoC'21 with vitrivr
 ## About the Organisation -
 Vitrivr is an open source full-stack content-based multimedia retrieval system with a focus on video.
 Its modular architecture makes it easy to also search audio, images, 3D Models and structured data.

+## About the Project
+Text in a video often conveys information that is not easily expressed otherwise.
+This project will implement and compare the various existing state-of-the-art scene-text-transcription models and run inference of the best model on Java using legacy Java bindings of Tensorflow.
+I am aiming to start with Attention OCR as the initial implementation.
+My plan will be to write the code such that it is easier for others to swap in models they would like to use with very minimal code modification.
+Basically making it modular.
+Here's the [link](https://docs.google.com/document/d/e/2PACX-1vSUpp3oRv9otAFt3gwrI1uThasbFvO02vWtg80JFpYjmjeabKfVd4-sj1mHACDyxUaKWhpZMjMF1YGt/pub) to my proposal.

-## Week #1
+## About Me
-Hi everyone!
-I am Karan, a 2nd year student at VIT Vellore.
-This summer I will be working on a project called *vitrivr reads* which would require me to implemement a feature module within [Cineast](https://github.com/vitrivr/cineast) which will be capable of Scene Text Transcription.
-The challenge in this project is to implement the model in Java using the Tensorflow Java bindings.
-My this weeks goal will be to test different available scene text transcription models and then write a standalone Java program which should be able to run inference on the shortlisted model.
-As my stretch goals I will be working on the data collection and training scripts for optimizing or training the selected model from scratch.
-## What did I do this week?
-We had an introductory meeting to kickoff the coding perios GSoC 2021.
-I got the opportunity to interact with all the members of the vitrivr team and also got to know other participants working with vitrivr this summer.
-I had another meeting later this week with just my mentors and I discussed different models that could be viable for this project.
-We decided that the preferred approach would be for me to first implement the feature module using the Tensorflow java bindings and after that I can focus on training that model to fit our needs.
-I also started coding before hand to actually make use of this free period.
-I have implemented the inception net model using the Tensorlfow Java bindings (repo can be found [here](https://github.com/wolf-hash/Tensorflow-Java-Inception-Classifier)).
-This brings me a step closer to solving the biggest problem of this project which was to run Tensorflow models in Java.
+I’m Karan Singh, a second year student from Vellore Institute of Technology (Vellore branch) majoring in Computer Science and Engineering.
+I’m a programmer who devotes to simplifying the process to get things done and providing convenience  service and application to users.
+I am currently exploring a lot into Deep Learning along with Image Processing.
+I have a CGPA of 9.7 and currently ranked 3rd in my university in Computer Science.

+I have been fascinated by Deep Learning for the past 5 years but Geoffrey Hinton’s paper on Capsule Networks is what pushed me more towards the computer vision tranche.
+I am fluent with languages including Python, C/C++, Java, JavaScript and have experience of over two years using Tensorflow, Object Detection API and Django web framework.
+I have worked on a few similar projects that have required Object Detection and image processing.

+I am really looking forward to working with the organisation and also just to be a part of this amazing open source community.